wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/2-office-add-in-single-sign-on.md

 ![Overview diagram of SSO runtime process flow.](../media/02-sso-overview-diagram.png)

 1. In the add-in, JavaScript calls a new Office.js API: `getAccessToken()`.
-This tells the Office client application to obtain an access token to the add-in.
+This method tells the Office client application to obtain an access token to the add-in.
 1. If the user isn't signed in, the Office client application opens a pop-up window for the user to sign in.
-1. If this is the first time the current user has used your add-in, they're prompted to consent.
+1. The user is prompted to consent if it's the first time the current user has used your add-in.
 1. The Office client application requests the add-in token from the Azure AD v2.0 endpoint for the current user.
 1. Azure AD sends the add-in token to the Office client application.
 1. The Office client application sends the add-in token to the add-in as part of the result object returned by the `getAccessToken()` call.
-1. JavaScript in the add-in can parse the token and extract the information it needs, such as the user's email address.
+1. JavaScript in the add-in can parse the token and extract the information it needs.
 1. Optionally, the add-in can send HTTP request to it's server-side for more data about the user; such as the user's preferences.
 Instead, the access token itself could be sent to the server-side for parsing and validation there.

 ## Implementing SSO in Office Add-ins